- Best available of the regular hotel accommodation in Paro and Thimphu.

-- All camping gear, including two-person sleeping tents with floors and fly; dinning tent, kitchen tent, toilet tents, dining tables, chairs, pillows and mattresses
+- All camping gear, including two-person sleeping tents with floors and fly; dining tent, kitchen tent, toilet tents, dining tables, chairs, pillows, and mattresses.

 Passport and visa

 Remaining validity of your passport must be a minimum of 6 months beyond the return date of your trip.
 Also, please make sure you have two blank visa pages for each country you travel during this trip.

 We apply Bhutan visa for you in advance and will email a copy of the clearance about three or four weeks before the trip date.
 You need to present a copy of this when you check in flight for Bhutan.
 You will get the actual visa seal on your passport upon arrival at Paro airport.